 Themes are responsible for how your app looks.
-You get three free ones (light, dark and dark blue) and seven others for a small in-App purchase.
+You get three free ones (light, dark, dark blue and jet black) and seven others for a small in-App purchase.
 They each cost a dollar, and the bubblegum pack costs $2.
 You can turn on the option for your app’s theme to Match iOS Appearance.
 That way, when you switch in and out of dark mode you don’t have to worry about any other settings.

 Typing sets default options for your text in the app.
 If you don’t want to customise your text every time you have to type something, this is where you make those changes.
 You can set the following default settings:

 - Style (bold, italic or underline).

 - Allow to Tap anywhere to start typing on that line.